cappuchinese/Intro-Java/src/main/java/section1_intro/part0_how_it_works/Readme.md

-# An within-classroom assignment

-We'll deal with (or start) this one in class so you know what to expect.
+# How it works

 There are several methods shown in class `StartingJava`.

-Study the Javadoc and the signature of each method and then implement the method body.
+Study the Javadoc and follow the instructions; usually this means you must implement the method body.

-Verify the correctness of your solution by running the corresponding test method (to be found in `/src/test/java/week1_0/StartingJava.java`)
+Verify the correctness of your solution by running the corresponding test method (to be found in `/src/test/java/section1_intro/part0_how_it_works/StartingJavaTest.java`)